-Competing properties that are currently for sale (Actives)
+- Competing properties that are currently for sale (Actives)

-Real estate agent will compare your property to the homes sold, based on many points: home size, year build, bedrooms, bathrooms, upgrades, location, the lot size, schools, proximity to parks, transit, etc.
+Real estate agents will compare your property to the homes sold, based on many points: home size, year build, bedrooms, bathrooms, upgrades, location, the lot size, schools, proximity to parks, transit, etc.

 Should I list my home at a higher price to leave room to negotiate?

 Leaving room to negotiate is one of the biggest real estate myths.
 There is a lot of risks that come from pricing a home too high.
 The high price is most likely to drive off potential buyers.
 The longer the property is on the market, the more of a stigma the home develops.
 If you don’t get offers, you will be forced to lower the price, and buyers might view your home as a problem home.

 How long does the listing agreement last?

 Most real estate contracts are for six months.
-Homes at higher price point sell longer and have more extended contract periods.
+Homes at a higher price point sell longer and have more extended contract periods.

 How do you handle offers?

 The goal is to get multiple-offers for your home.
 In a strong real estate market is not uncommon to have a bidding war.
 Every offer will be presented to the seller and we will advise on how to choose the best offer.

-Sometimes the highest offer is not the best offer, for example of the offer includes home sale contingency.
+Sometimes the highest offer is not the best offer, for example the offer may include a home sale contingency.

 The best offer is usually a combination of good price, less contingencies and fast close.